 - Record download speed and upload speed five times during the day

 The bandwidth requirement is generally 10 Kbps to 500 Kbps; download speed should be at least 5 Mbps for ten users, requiring an additional 100 Kbps per user after the initial ten.
-These requirements vary and may impact performance of any cloud service your business uses—depending on the volume of data transferred.
+These requirements vary and may impact the performance of any cloud service your business uses—depending on the volume of data transferred.

 Excessive network latency or interruptions can be caused by your internet provider’s transmission medium (optical fiber, wireless, etc.), routers, and intermediate devices such as switches and bridges.
 We recommend contacting your internet and/or network provider for assistance, as this will impact your cloud services from any vendor.
 Epicor may also have services available to help you set up redundant internet connections.
 Please contact your customer account manager.